Karni Mata: Significance

 The spiritual importance of the symbol of the Karni Mata is that of non violence, protector, peaceful coexistence and provider of the power & legitimacy to the Rajputs.
 One of the most revered deities of Rajputs is Karni Mata, whom many Rajput clans worship as family goddess and link their community's existence or survival in dire times.
 Karni Mata is also attributed with having a close relationship with the Rathore rulers, not only of Bikaner but also of Jodhpur.
 Throughout the history of both states, there are numerous accounts of the deity interceding on behalf of a ruler during times of battle, or in matters of alliance building.
 As Karni Singh, the last titular Maharaja of Bikaner, noted:"Karniji has always been important for the house of Bikaner.
 My father was a great devotee of the Goddess, as was his father before him.
 She has protected every member of this lineage.
 My wife and I worship her in her temple each day and she continues to watch over us all ... ... the first act of Bika upon entering the territory of the Jangli Desh, was to come to touch the feet of the most revered incarnate deity, Karni Mata ...'"In present times, the Karni Mata temple in Deshnoke has become an important gathering spot for many Charan clans.
 Her devotees often mention that after the 1947 Partition of India and the subsequent problems in reaching Hinglaj, Karni Mata temple of Deshnoke has become the most important site for the community.

 Cāraṇa Sagat

 Karni Mata worshipped Awad Mata who was an earlier incarnation of Hinglaj in 8-9th century.
 When Charans chart the genealogy of incarnate deities, they usually begin with Hinglaj Mata and continue the list with the names of Awad Mata and then Karni Mata.
 Each successive figure is believed to be an incarnation or avatar of the previous sagat.
-However, it is important to note that not all incarnate deities follow this genealogy and not all are considered to be forms of, or linked to, any previously known sagat.
+However, not all incarnate deities follow this genealogy and not all are considered to be forms of, or linked to, any previously known sagat.